SanskritiBajaj98/my_website/website/setting_up_portfolio_website.md

 13. Currently all tiles go to markdown (.md) documents.
 But what if we wanted to use an Rmd?
 I have saved one in this folder, `risk_return.Rmd`, but please copy it under `content/blogs`.
 It is a normal Rmd, the only difference is the front matter, the first 13 lines.
 In there, I have made the following changes

--   Line 8: added an image, called `spices.jpeg`.
+-   Line 8: added an image, called `spices.jpg`.
 You should save that picture in `\static\img\blogs`.
 Again, acceptable formats= jpg, jpeg, or png .
 Your iPhone pics wont work
 -   Line 11: changed the `slug` to `risk_return`.
 The slug is the shorthand URL address. but make sure you have no spaces in the slug.
 And how do I use the slug?
 Well, I need to edit line 87 of config.yaml and change it from `url: blogs/aliquam` to `url: blogs/risk_return`

 14. Save your config.yaml (again!)